-Disbursements are paid in the form of a check to the eligible recipient.
-Disbursements are made on the 15th and 30th of each month.
+Pell disbursements are first paid toward current tuition owed for that payment period.
+Any excess funds are available in the form of a check to the eligible recipient.
+Disbursements are typically made on the 15th and 30th of each month.
 The student's exact disbursement date will be determined in the Financial Aid Office.
+Delays due to software or other circumstances may arise.
+The Financial Aid Officer will contact students regarding any known delays.